Benguerra Lodge has two Cabanas, ten larger chalets called Casitas and a huge Villa.

 Drinks included: Soft drinks, local beers and spirits and house wines are included.
 There is a special wine list which is not included.

-Honeymoons: Benguerra is a peaceful and secluded lodge, ideal for a relaxing end to safari to Africa.
-The rooms are private and have big bath-tubs and outside showers.
-It is possible to arrange activities such as sunset dhow cruises and trips to deserted beaches - making this a good option for those wanting some peace and quiet.See more ideas for Honeymoons in Mozambique
+Honeymoons: Benguerra is a peaceful and secluded lodge, ideal for a Mozambique honeymoon.
+The rooms have big bath tubs and outside showers, and are very private.
+Romantic activities such as sunset dhow cruises and trips to deserted beaches can be arranged, or a massage in your own room!See more ideas for Honeymoons in Mozambique

 Beach holidays: Benguerra Island’s pale, sandy beaches are beautiful and this old, established lodge can deliver a superb beach holiday – amongst the best bets after a Southern Africa safari.See more ideas for Beach holidays in Mozambique